+The short answer is it depends on the treatment and the type of stone.
 Heat treatment is considered permanent.
 Oiled stones should be handled carefully, avoiding contact with commercial jewelry cleaning techniques such as ultrasonic or solvent cleaning.
 Diffusion can be permanent if the treating has permeated the entire stone, not just the surface where it can potentially scratch or become polished off.
 Like all gem enhancements, filling should be disclosed to the buyer because it has permanently introduced other substances not inherent to the gemstone and changed its composition.
 Irradiation of gemstones is a permanent treatment and is regulated in the United States, but not in other countries.
 Dyeing is permanent, but care should be taken to protect dyed stones from prolonged exposure to sunlight.

 What You Should Know About Synthetic Gems

 Synthetic gems have the same chemical composition as natural gems, but with one important distinction.
 Natural gems are mined from the earth where intense heat and pressure cause the crystallization of minerals.
 Synthetic gems are created in a laboratory and are entirely man made.
 Some companies in the synthetic gemstone industry feel the name “synthetic” is a misnomer; that is, it does not accurately describe their product.
 The preferred marketing term is “created.”
 When you buy a “created” gem, this is the seller’s way of letting you know it was created in a lab, and not mined from the earth.

 What Are Gemstone Simulants?